railsware/js-routes/Readme.md

   * Example: http[s]://example.com
   * Default: false

+### Very Advanced Setup

+In case you need multiple route files for different parts of your application, you can not use asset pipeline.

-You can generate routes files on the application side like this:
+You need to generate routes files on the application side like this:

 ``` ruby
 JsRoutes.generate!("#{path}/app_routes.js", :namespace => "AppRoutes", :exclude => [/^admin_/, /^api_/])